 Resumes have one humble but important job: to open a door and get you an interview.

-It should target specific jobs and summarize past job accomplishments and results with both qualitative and quantitative statements.
+Your after-graduation resume should be different from your coop resume.
+It should target specific positions and summarize relevant past accomplishments and results with both qualitative and quantitative statements.

 International students need to develop an American style resume to work in the U.S., just as American students need to adapt their resumes to work overseas.
-For more ideas and sample resumes see Going Global which you can access on the homepage of HuskyCareerLink.
+For more ideas and sample resumes see Going Global which you can access on the homepage of NUcareers.
 If you are an international Ph.D student you should make an appointment for resume review.

 A curriculum vitae, or CV, is a resume used to apply for academic teaching or research positions.
 In countries outside the U.S. it is common to hear the term CV instead of resume.
 Each country has different expectations for what is required in a CV so it is important to research the country specifically.

 Like a resume, your CV will summarize your education, experience and accomplishments targeted to a specific job.
 Academic CV’s differ from resumes in the additional material they include and their focus on research and teaching; international CV’s often include more personal information and greater detail than American resumes.